 We arrived in the tiny desert hamlet near the Pecos River by about 2pm on our first day, and after settling in to our borrowed adobe abode, began shooting.

-•Day 1: Day hike in town, with a sudden downpour.
-Hiked across the Pecos to an overlook to photograph clearing storm at sunset.
-Hiked up to grotto for view overlooking town.
+We walked around town to make pictures, but were set upon by a sudden downpour.
+Later, we hiked across the Pecos at Villaneuva State Park to an overlook to photograph clearing storm at sunset.
+Finally, we hiked up to grotto for view overlooking town.

-•Day 2: Fort Union National Monument.
-We had it almost entirely to ourselves.
+We had Fort Union National Monument almost entirely to ourselves.
 We bypassed the campy exhibits and concentrated on photographing the ruins against a perfect morning sky.
 The shapes reminded us of Stonehenge.
 On to Capulin Volcano National Monument: excellent views of the Folsom volcano field.
 Nice hike.
-Later, Cimarron Canyon: five minutes of success, then rain.
+Later in Cimarron Canyon, five minutes of success at the Palisades were followed by rain.

-•Day 3: Pecos National Monument; bad light, didn’t shoot much.
-Nice drive up into the Pecos Wilderness Area.
-Next stop: Puyé Cliff Dwellings; shot some nice stuff, and nice climbs and hikes.
-In the afternoon, drove the legendary Chama Valley; made a few decent images before a thunderstorm ruined our light.
+Our next stop was the Puyé Cliff Dwellings, where we shot some nice stuff, and made nice ladder climbs and hikes.
+In the afternoon, we drove the legendary Chama Valley.
+It made a few decent images before a thunderstorm ruined our light.

 At Puyé, I guessed a woman’s camera’s date of manufacture on the first try.
 It was a 1970 Nikkormat FTn.

-•Day 4: Sandia Peak; good light, both sunshine and when the mountain was enshrouded in cool clouds.
-Midday, Petroglyphs National Monument; bust, both in harsh light and unimpressive sites.
-Long drive to Very Large Array; bad light, but excellent drive and breakthrough conversations.
-Dinner at Luna Mansion in Los Lunas.
+At Sandia Peak we had good light, both sunshine and when the mountain was enshrouded in cool clouds.
+By midday we were at Petroglyphs National Monumentm, which was a bust, both in harsh light and unimpressive sites.
+We made the long drive to Very Large Array, where we had bad light, but excellent drive and breakthrough conversations.
+Finally, we had dinner at Luna Mansion in Los Lunas.

-•Day 5: Relaxed hike at Villanueva State Park, then Madison Winery and The Sad Café.
-After dinner, got about a million sticktights on my socks and shoelaces going into the back yard to photograph the sunset.
+We made a relaxed hike at Villanueva State Park, followed by Madison Winery and The Sad Café.
+After dinner, I got about a million sticktights on my socks and shoelaces going into the back yard to photograph the sunset.

-•The Drive Home: We stopped at Cuervo, a nearly-abandoned town along Interstate 40 in east central New Mexico; nice church, lots of abandoned homes.
-Also stopped at Newkirk, which we nicknamed the “Plague Town,” in honor of its appearance.
+We stopped at an abandoned travel plaza east of Santa Rosa, New Mexico, which we nicknamed the “Plague Town,” in honor of its appearance.

 My time in New Mexico is, as always, some kind of journey home to a place I’ve never lived.